nicochri/qbwebsite/README.md

 # qbwebsite
 # A fresh start to the website, with chri's stuf
-# THis is the chri branchs
+# THis is the chri branchss